-On this date in 1912, a man named John Schrank shot Theodore Roosevelt in the chest with a 32 caliber gun.
-Roosevelt was on the campaign trail as he sought to return to the presidency.
+On October 14th, 1912, a small man named John Schrank came at Theodore Roosevelt outside a hotel and shot him in the chest with a 32 caliber gun.

 A newspaper report of the incident said, “Col. Roosevelt barely moved as the shot was fired.
-Before the crowd knew what had happened, (E. E.) Martin, who is six feet tall and a former football player, had landed squarely on the assassin’s shoulders and borne him to the ground.”
+Before the crowd knew what had happened, (E. E.) Martin, who is six feet tall and a former football player, had landed squarely on the assassin's shoulders and borne him to the ground.
+He threw his right arm about the man’s neck with a death-like grip, and with his left arm seized the hand that held the revolver.
+In another second he had disarmed him.”

 TR, meanwhile, put his hand to his mouth and determined that since there was no blood, his lung hadn’t been pierced.
-Believing he wasn’t in any danger, TR insisted on proceeding to the Milwaukee Auditorium to give his speech.
+Believing he wasn’t in any danger, TR insisted on going to the Auditorium to give his speech.

 With his white vest soaked in blood, Roosevelt faced his throng of supporters and calmly said, “I have just been shot.”
 He drew the bloodied speech from his breast pocket, held up the bullet-pierced pages and said, "But it takes more than that to kill a Bull Moose.
 The bullet is in me now, so that I cannot make a very long speech... (but) I want you to understand that I am ahead of the game anyway.
 No man has had a happier life than I have led; a happier life in every way.”